-Former students have gone on to publish and disseminate their work in a range of academic and professional contexts.
-Our graduates occupy a range of relevant roles predominately in the HE sector, while some have transferable skills they take in to the private and public sectors.
+Our graduates occupy a range of relevant career development roles in the private and public sectors Former students have gone on to publish and disseminate their work in a range of academic and professional contexts.
 PhD opportunities are available at Warwick within the Centre for Lifelong Learning and the Warwick Institute for Employment Research.

 There are a number of different ways to visit the University of Warwick throughout the year.
 We host bespoke PG visits, where you can talk directly with your chosen department and explore our campus through a personalised tour.
 Some departments also host their own events and open days, where you can learn more about your department or course of study.
 To find out more about all of these opportunities, visit our Postgraduate Visits page.